Datapolitan-Training/parks-excel-analysis-i/README.md

 **Language Objective:** Develop greater fluency in basic data skills to conceptualize a problem with data, integrate context, and communicate a true and compelling data story to others

 ## Learning Objectives
-+ Participants will be familiar with the key steps in exploratory data analysis with Microsoft Excel
++ Participants will be familiar with the key steps of exploratory data analysis with Microsoft Excel
 + Participants will be practiced in using the techniques of brainstorming, problem ideation, and process mapping to scope and execute an analytical question
 + Participants will be practiced presenting analytical findings and describing the key steps in their analysis to their peers
 + Participants will have an increased curiosity about how data can be leveraged for operational awareness and program success